MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

 The following section describes a step-by-step process to enable model customization of your historical analytics reports.

-### Enable the Embedded Power BI report extensibility - Historical data model customization (preview) option
+### Enable the option to extend the out-of-the-box Power BI data model

 You need to enable the option to be able to extend the out-of-the-box Power BI data model and add new metrics to your reports.